shanmorton-bootcamp/aws-bootcamp-cruddur-2023/journal/week2.md

 I had to go back over the video again to fix what wasn't working.
 I am still not entirely sure what I did to correct my work but I think I'm in a good place after getting my xray to "work".
 I was fully LOST when trying to implement a custom? trace? in one of the activities.
 I honestly didn't complete that part b/c I didn't see the value, at this time.
 The Xray video was a bit difficult to get through but I think I am done with it and can move to the next videos.

+03/03/23
+Got Rollbar working.
+It took a little time and a gitpod restart to get it working.
+Still being exposed to this and not sure what to make of it.